 Posted by Dan Peters on February 1, 2021

 As technology continues to drive changes in the global economy, many companies— especially those that are technology-based—are finding that intellectual property (IP) increasingly comprises the lion’s share of their value.
 The result is that regulations concerning the valuation of IP are evolving worldwide.

 However, the intangible nature of intellectual property means it’s often harder to value, difficult to define, and challenging to price fairly.
 As such, reliable valuation is essential for multinational corporations engaging in IP transactions.
-This article provides an overview of IP valuation techniques and best practices for achieving accurate results that comply with global regulations.
+This article provides an overview of intellectual property valuation methods and best practices for achieving accurate results that comply with global regulations.

 Evolving Intellectual Property Regulations

 The global tax landscape has seen constant change in recent years, with new regulatory guidelines and increased scrutiny of intercompany transactions causing many multinational organizations to rethink how they structure their IP ownership.
 The Organisation for Economic Co-operation and Development (OECD) has expressed that misallocation of profits generated by intangibles has heavily contributed to base erosion and profit shifting (BEPS), as many multinationals have transferred their IP to low-tax jurisdictions to minimize taxes and maximize profits.

 Recent new and proposed regulations seek to assign revenue to the jurisdiction where it was generated.
 Using Apple iOS as an example, if Apple has $1 billion in sales in the U.S., another $1 billion in sales in China, and $1 billion in sales in Europe, that revenue has to be allocated to the region where the sales occurred—not to a low-tax jurisdiction chosen by the company to escape higher tax rates in the jurisdictions where the revenue originated.
 Under these regulations, sales in countries other than where the company has its legal headquarters are treated as transactions between the jurisdictions.